What You Should Know About This Degree

 The primary function of a non-profit is usually tied to a philanthropic motive, like providing public services, advancing social causes, or addressing needs within a community.
 A nonprofit’s success is measured by how well it fulfills its mission, but it also must remain financially solvent in order to do so.
 Therefore, nonprofit managers must be able to strike a balance between prioritizing the organization’s purpose over profit while ensuring the organization has enough funding to operate.

 A nonprofit’s focus on mission over money can mean a difference in salary compared to those who work in the for-profit sector, even for high-level executives.
 Typically, individuals choose to work in nonprofits because they believe in the purpose of the organization or industry, which can lead to higher levels of job satisfaction.
 According to reports, there are some areas within the nonprofit sector where employees earn more than their for-profit counterparts.
-Generally speaking, however, employees in the nonprofit sector can expect to see a pay gap between that they would earn at a for-profit company.
+Generally speaking, however, employees in the nonprofit sector can expect to see less pay than they would earn at a for-profit company.

 Here are some questions to ask when researching Online MBA in Nonprofit Management programs: